matiaslgarcia/matiaslgarcia/README.md

 }
 ```

-## I'm a Systems Analyst graduate from UTN and a Backend Developer with NestJS based in :argentina: - Resistencia Chaco, but with the soul of a Nomad!
+## I'm a Systems Analyst graduate from UTN and a Backend Developer with NodeJS/NestJS based in :argentina: - Resistencia Chaco, but with the soul of a Nomad!

 # About Me
 - 🔭 I’m currently working on exciting NestJS projects.